PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-ashl5y/README.md

 ### 3. Set up environment variables:

-  - Create .env file in server directory cp .env.example server/.env
+  - Create .env file in server directory<br>
+  cp .env.example server/.env<br>
   Edit the .env file with your MongoDB connection string and other settings.

 ### 4. Run the application: